paulleo13/orm_python/README.md

 # orm_python
-A Object Relational Mapper in Python
+An Object Relational Mapper in Python